The first Five Rules Of Firearm Safety! #shorts #22lr

 Quick Summary

 The five fundamental rules of firearm safety are: 1.
-Treat every firearm as loaded.
-2. Never point it at anything you're unwilling to destroy.
-3. Keep your finger off the trigger until ready.
-4. Be sure of your target and what's beyond it.
+Treat every firearm as if it were loaded.
+2. Never point a firearm at anything you are not willing to destroy.
+3. Keep your finger off the trigger until you are ready to fire.
+4. Always be sure of your target and what lies beyond it.
 5. Always wear hearing and eye protection.

 Chapters